 The tour of Fort Cochin will include Mattancherry Palace, the Jewish Synagogue, St Francis Church, and the Chinese (cantilever) fishing nets.
 If time permits also visit the Dutch Cemetery, Santa Cruz Basilica and enjoy a walk around Jew Town.

 Mattancherry Palace was built by the Portuguese in 1557 as a gift to the Raja of Cochin in exchange for trading rights.
-It was renovated by the Dutch in 1663 and thus became know as the Dutch Palace.
-The layout follows the traditional Keralan pattern of "nalukettus" (four buildings).
+It was renovated by the Dutch in 1663 and thus became known as the Dutch Palace.
+The layout follows the traditional Keralan pattern of "nalukettu" (four buildings).
 Beautiful 17th century murals depict the story of the Ramayana and Mahabharata, painted with vegetable and mineral based colors and pine resin.

 The Jewish Synagogue was built in 1568 in what is locally called Jew Town.
 The floor is covered in 18th century Chinese hand painted ceramic tiles and Belgian glass chandeliers hang from the ceiling.
 There are now only four Jewish families, comprising about 14 people, left in the town.
 Please note that the synagogue is closed to visitors on Fridays and Saturdays.